AFIP Certification Cost vs JM&A: F&I Certification Comparison (2026)

 JM&A Institute does not publish open enrollment pricing.
 Access to their training programs is typically arranged through the dealer's existing relationship with JM&A Group.
 Dealers or F&I managers employed at JM&A-affiliated stores may receive training at no direct cost, absorbed into the agency arrangement.
 Independent access is not generally available.

-AFIP publishes tiered pricing that is accessible to any F&I professional.
-As of 2026, AFIP certification fees generally range from approximately $395 for Senior certification to $595 or more for Master-level programs, including study materials and the proctored exam.
-Annual recertification requires continuing education hours with associated fees.
+AFIP publishes pricing that is accessible to any F&I professional.
+As of 2026, Senior certification runs approximately $995 and Master certification approximately $1,295, including study materials and exam registration.
+Maintaining the credential requires annual CE and a renewal exam every two years, with associated fees.
 Exact pricing should be confirmed directly at AFIP's website, as rates are updated periodically.

 The cost model reflects the structural difference.
 JM&A Institute is supported by the agency relationship; AFIP is self-funded through professional fees.